-***Just like in my Helsinki blog (Helsinki, Finland: “The Pearl of the Baltic Sea”.), my fashion sense during this period of my life was horrendous.
-I’m well aware LOL.*** 🥲
+***Just like in my Helsinki blog (Helsinki, Finland: “The Pearl of the Baltic Sea”.), my fashion choices during this period of my life were horrendous.*** 🥲

 I always wanted to visit Germany, as my mother’s entire side of the family hails from there.
 I am a 3rd generation American on my mother’s side (and my father’s, whose father was from Mexico).
 Both my maternal grandparents fled Germany as children with their families during WWII, for the crime of being Jewish.
 I lost multiple family members in the Holocaust, including my grandfather’s aunt, who was murdered at Auschwitz.
 None of my family who made it to America returned permanently to Germany, but many would visit periodically.
 Last year I did a 23&Me DNA test, confirming what I already highly suspected; that I was 49% Ashkenazi Jew, a group of people dating back to Germany since the Middle Ages.
 I knew this was my DNA because both my mother and aunt had done a 23&Me and they are 99% Ashkenazi Jew.
 While most of my family has visited Germany multiple times, I only visited the Fatherland once (in Germany, they call it “Fatherland”).
 We went to Berlin, the capital, and it was… well, it was certainly… a time. 🥴